-5. Martin Gruber Anastomosis: It is a motor communicating nerve, which may cross over from the median to ulnar nerve in the forearm (motor connections but not sensory connections).
-It occurs in two patterns; either from MN in proximal forearm to ulnar nerve in the middle to distal third of forearm; and from anterior interosseous nerve to ulnar nerve[47].
+5. Martin Gruber Anastomosis: It is a motor communicating nerve, which may cross over from the median to ulnar nerve in the forearm (motor not sensory connections).
+It occurs in two patterns; either from MN in proximal forearm to ulnar nerve in the middle to distal third of forearm; or from anterior interosseous nerve to ulnar nerve[47].

 Other motor anastomoses between MN and ulnar nerve include:

-Motor branch of MN to superficial head of Flexor Pollicis Brevis (FPB) and ulnar nerve to the deep head of the FPB.
+Motor branch of MN to superficial head of flexor pollicis brevis (FPB) and ulnar nerve to the deep head of the FPB.

 Anastomosis, of MN & ulnar motor branches through first lumbrical or thrught innervation of the adductor pollicis muscle.